Corporate Bylaws Template, Free Download 2026

 Stock & Dividends

 The Corporation shall be authorized to issue the classes of stock, with the number of shares and the par value per share, as set forth in the Articles of Incorporation.
-Shares of capital stock shall be represented by certificates or, to the extent permitted by the MBCA, shall be uncertificated.
-Each stock certificate shall state: (a) the name of the Corporation; (b) that the Corporation is organized under the laws of the State of [____________]; (c) the name of the person to whom issued; (d) the number and class of shares and the designation of the series, if any, which such certificate represents; and (e) the par value of each share or a statement that the shares have no par value.
+Shares of capital stock shall be represented by certificates or, to the extent permitted by the Corporation Statute, shall be uncertificated.
+Each stock certificate shall state: (a) the name of the Corporation; (b) that the Corporation is organized under the laws of the State of Incorporation; (c) the name of the person to whom issued; (d) the number and class of shares and the designation of the series, if any, which such certificate represents; and (e) the par value of each share or a statement that the shares have no par value.
 Certificates shall be signed by the Chairperson, President, or a Vice President, and countersigned by the Secretary, Treasurer, or an Assistant Secretary or Treasurer, and may be sealed with the corporate seal.
 No certificate shall be issued for any share until such share is fully paid.

 Officers & Committees

-The Board may, by resolution adopted by a majority of the full Board, designate one or more committees, each consisting of one or more directors, to exercise such portions of the authority of the Board as the resolution may specify, to the extent permitted by MBCA Section 8.25.
+The Board may, by resolution adopted by a majority of the full Board, designate one or more committees, each consisting of one or more directors, to exercise such portions of the authority of the Board as the resolution may specify, to the extent permitted by the Corporation Statute.
 The Board may designate one or more directors as alternate members of a committee who may replace any absent or disqualified member at any meeting.
 Committees shall keep regular minutes of their proceedings and shall report the same to the Board.
-No committee shall have authority to: (a) authorize distributions except in accordance with a general formula or method prescribed by the Board; (b) approve or recommend to shareholders actions or proposals required to be approved by shareholders under the MBCA; (c) fill vacancies on the Board or any committee; (d) adopt, amend, or repeal the Bylaws; or (e) approve a plan of merger not requiring shareholder approval.
+No committee shall have authority to: (a) authorize distributions except in accordance with a general formula or method prescribed by the Board; (b) approve or recommend to shareholders actions or proposals required to be approved by shareholders under the Corporation Statute; (c) fill vacancies on the Board or any committee; (d) adopt, amend, or repeal the Bylaws; or (e) approve a plan of merger not requiring shareholder approval.

 The Board may appoint such agents and employees as it may deem necessary, and may prescribe their duties and fix their compensation.
 Any person may hold two or more offices simultaneously, provided that no person shall act as both President and Secretary.
 The Board may, by resolution or these Bylaws, delegate to any officer or agent the authority to appoint and terminate the employment of agents and employees, prescribe their duties, and fix their compensation.
 All officers, agents, and employees shall be subject to removal by the Board, and their duties and authority may be modified by the Board at any time.
 Officers and agents shall be eligible for reimbursement of reasonable expenses incurred in the performance of their duties and for such compensation as the Board may from time to time determine.